Madic-/Sway-DE/README.md

 ## Notes

-* On fedora the bar is commented because I'm testing [i3status-rust](https://github.com/greshake/i3status-rust) as an alternative bar.
+* On Fedora the bar is commented because I'm testing [i3status-rust](https://github.com/greshake/i3status-rust) as an alternative bar.
 If you want to activate i3blocks copy the file **config/sway.d/09_bar.conf** to something like **99_bar.conf** and uncomment all required settings.
-On arch i3status-rust will be installed.
+On Arch i3status-rust will be installed.